-Samsung: Galaxy S III data wipe vulnerability already addressed, owners should install latest updateAlex Wagner - Senior News Editor
+Samsung: Galaxy S III data wipe vulnerability already addressed, owners should install latest updateAlex Wagner - Editorial Director of News and Content

 Good news for Galaxy S III owners concerned about that reset-causing USSD vulnerability that we learned about yesterday, as Samsung has come out with a statement saying that the problem has already been taken care of in a recent software update.
 The company says that all users should update to the latest software for their Galaxy S III, which can be done over the air, and then they will be protected from the exploit.
 The company's full statement, sent to Android Central: